ivanpierre/obs-data/Computing/DevOps/Cloud/Cloud Native Computing Foundation.md

 -   [Open Policy Agent](https://www.openpolicyagent.org/) for policy
 -   And many [more](https://www.cncf.io/projects/).

 There are many projects in the CNCF [Sandbox](https://www.cncf.io/sandbox-projects/) geared towards metrics, monitoring, identity, scripting, serverless, nodeless, edge, expecting to achieve Incubating and possibly Graduated status.
 While many active projects are preparing for takeoff, others are being [archived](https://www.cncf.io/archived-projects/) once they become less active.
-The first archived project is the [rkt](https://github.com/rkt/rkt) [[Containers]] runtime.
+The first archived project is the [rkt](https://github.com/rkt/rkt) [[Computing/DevOps/Containers/Containers]] runtime.

-The projects under CNCF cover the entire lifecycle of a [[Cloud Native]] application, from its execution using [[Containers]] runtimes, to its monitoring and logging.
+The projects under CNCF cover the entire lifecycle of a [[Cloud Native]] application, from its execution using [[Computing/DevOps/Containers/Containers]] runtimes, to its monitoring and logging.
 This is very important to meet the goals of CNCF.

 ## CNCF and Kubernetes